edouard-rabasse/VRP/README.md

 - give probability of modification
 - visualize where it will be modified.
 - inclure une fonction de loss qui prend en compte la localisation de la modification.
 - créer un masque de la route modifiée.
+Ok, à améliorer

 Ideas :
 Using ViT : Use a ViT to predict if a route will be modified or not.
 Use attention to visualize where it will be modified.